raduxcc/pytest_mobile_emulator/README.md

-Front-end test framework based on Selenium and Pytest
+Light front-end test framework based on Selenium and Pytest

 It provides:
 - Mobile emulation